DevangML/local_rabbit/LINTING.md

 The real-time linting process:

+1. Ensures the correct Node.js version is being used (via NVM if available)
-1. Uses nodemon to watch for file changes in both client and server code
+2. Uses nodemon to watch for file changes in both client and server code
-2. Automatically runs ESLint when files are modified
+3. Automatically runs ESLint when files are modified
-3. Outputs the results in a format that VS Code can understand
+4. Outputs the results in a format that VS Code can understand
-4. Updates the Problems tab in real-time as you make changes to your code
+5. Updates the Problems tab in real-time as you make changes to your code

 ## Benefits